-- If you’re looking for a chair between $1000-$2500, less is usually more (in terms of features), and look out for warranty limitations.
+- If you’re looking for a unit between $1000-$2500, less is usually more (in terms of features), and look out for warranty limitations.
 More features usually mean less reliability.

 - In the $2500-$5000 categories, go for a starter model from a reputable company with a decent amount of features.
 There are a lot of cheaply made chairs and marketing gimmicks in this category.

 - If you’re spending $5000-$10000 – go for gold.
-Don’t settle for second best; make sure you’re getting exactly what you want (or as close to it as you can) and that the warranty covers at least 1-year in-home labor and parts.
+Don’t settle for the second-best; make sure you’re getting exactly what you want (or as close to it as you can) and that the warranty covers at least 1-year in-home labor and parts.

 Do make sure you’re aware of what you’re buying.
-Don’t fall into a marketing trap and buy something that seems to be amazing, but really isn’t and then breaks after a few days.
+Don’t fall into a marketing trap and buy something that seems to be amazing, but really isn’t, and then break after a few days.

-Make sure you’re happy with the functions and the warranty – this will save you a more than just money because massage chairs are supposed to be stress-relievers, but they can induce a whole lot of stress if you aren’t careful.
+Make sure you’re happy with the functions and the warranty – this will save you more than just money because massage chairs are supposed to be stress relievers, but they can induce a whole lot of stress if you aren’t careful.